ermadmi78/kobby/README.md

 ## Generate Kotlin DSL from your GraphQL schema

 Execute `gradle build` command to generate Kotlin DSL.
-Entry point of DSL will be placed in `cinema.kt` file (name of DSL entry point file is same as name of GraphQL schema):
+Entry point of DSL will be placed in `cinema.kt` file (name of DSL entry point file is same as name of GraphQL schema file):

 ![alt text](https://github.com/ermadmi78/kobby/blob/main/images/cinema_api.png)

 ## Write DSL Adapter

 In `cinema.kt` will be placed `cinemaContextOf` builder function, that creates `CinemaContext` - the entry point of generated DSL.
-Note, that prefixes of builder function, adapter and context interfaces are same as name of GraphQL schema.
+Note, that prefixes of builder function, adapter and context interfaces are same as name of GraphQL schema file.

 ```kotlin
 public fun cinemaContextOf(adapter: CinemaAdapter): CinemaContext = CinemaContextImpl(adapter)